 The title of this tune is Stupid Girl, ladies and gentlemen.

-By the way, should tell you Aldermont is leaving, ladies and gentlemen.
+By the way, I should tell you, Aldemont is leaving, ladies and gentlemen.

-And he's uh moving down to uh uh New Orleans to help rebuild the levees and the dikes uh in his spare time while attending law school.
+And he's moving down to New Orleans to help rebuild the levees and the dikes in his spare time while attending law school.

 Are you aware they've called out the National Guard down there?

-I ten months after the hurricane, the National Guard's been called back out.
+Ten months after the hurricane, a National Guard's been called back out.

-I am not aware the National Guard ever being called out for hurricanes in Florida where I live.
+I am not aware of the National Guard ever being called out for hurricanes in Florida, where I live.

-But I like using your name so much, whoever your replacement is is going to be called Altamont.
+But I like using your name so much.

-So you can expect to hear your name, even though you're down there when you're you know you're you're you're fixing a levees.
+So you can expect to hear your name, even though you're down there when you're fixing the levees.

 Hello.